microsoft/ivy/doc/proving.md

 the `elimA` rule, while `X` on the right refers to `X` in our goal.
 It just happens that we chose the same name for both variables.

-Ance again, the subgoal we obtain is trivial and Ivy drops it.
+Once again, the subgoal we obtain is trivial and Ivy drops it.
 Since there are no more subgoals, the proof is now complete.

-# ### The deduction library
+#### The deduction library

 Facts like `trans` and `elimA` above are included in the library `deduction`.
 This library contains a complete set of rules of a system